European stocks slip as defensives weigh, UK shrugs off latest lockdown

 (Reuters) -European stocks slipped on Tuesday as losses in defensive sectors offset gains in oil and retail stocks, while investors looked past a new national lockdown in Britain to curb a surge in coronavirus cases.

-The pan-European STOXX 600 index was down 0.2%, following losses in Asia and on Wall Street overnight over worries about Senate runoffs in the U.S. state of Georgia.
+The pan-European STOXX 600 index fell 0.2%, following losses on Wall Street over worries about Senate runoffs in the U.S. state of Georgia.

 European stocks rallied to fresh February highs on the first trading session in 2021 on Monday on hopes the vaccines will spur a speedy economic rebound.